Alycia Parks vs. Liudmila Samsonova: Prediction and Match Betting Odds | China Open

 Alycia Parks vs. Liudmila Samsonova Trends and Insights

-- Parks is coming off a defeat at the hands of No. 7-ranked Ons Jabeur, 2-6, 2-6, in the Round of 32 at the Abierto Guadalajara.

-- Samsonova most recently played on September 26, 2023 in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 and was defeated 4-6, 2-6 by No. 21-ranked Ekaterina Alexandrova.
+- In her most recent match on September 26, 2023, Samsonova was defeated 4-6, 2-6 against Ekaterina Alexandrova in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023.

-- Through 46 matches over the past 12 months (across all court types), Parks has played 22.7 games per match and won 48.4% of them.
+- Parks has played 22.7 games per match in her 46 matches over the past year (across all court surfaces).

-- In her 30 matches on hard courts over the past year, Parks has played an average of 24.1 games.
+- Through 30 matches over the past 12 months on hard courts, Parks has played 24.1 games per match and won 49.9% of them.

-- Samsonova is averaging 21.7 games per match in her 51 matches played in the past year across all court surfaces, winning 52.9% of those games.
+- Samsonova has played 51 matches in the past 12 months across all court types, averaging 21.7 games per match and winning 52.9% of those games.

-- Samsonova has averaged 21.4 games per match and 9.1 games per set in 35 matches on hard courts in the past 12 months, winning 52.7% of those games.
+- On hard courts, Samsonova has played 35 matches and averaged 21.4 games per match and 9.1 games per set.

-- Dating back to 2015, Parks and Samsonova have not played against each other.
+- Dating back to 2015, Parks and Samsonova have not matched up on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.